 Edwin Kwok is the Hong Kong Press Photographers’ Association chairman.

-Venus has been an ExCo member of Amnesty International Hong Kong since 2006 and was the vice-chairperson during 2009-13.
-By profession, Venus is a communications & public affairs specialist and a consultant in NGO governance.
+Venus Cheng is a trustee of Amnesty International Hong Kong Section Human Rights Education Charitable Trust.
+She was an ExCo member of Amnesty International Hong Kong between 2006 and 2019 and the vice-chairperson during 2009-13.
+By profession, Venus is a communications and public affairs specialist and consultant in NGO governance.

 Divya Gopalan is a Hong Kong-based journalist with more than 20 years of experience in international news.
 She has worked, and continues to work, as a news anchor in Europe, the Middle East and Asia, having been deployed in 17 different countries.
 A seasoned professional, Divya understands all aspects of broadcast journalism, both in front and behind the cameras.
 She also contributes to online news outlets for breaking news and feature reports.

 Lo Yan Wai is a veteran journalist.
 She is the Director-producer of “Vanished Archives”, a documentary of the Hong Kong 1967 riots.
 Lo served as a principal producer for “Sunday Report” at HKTVB and headed Public Affairs Department in Vancouver Fairchild Television Newsroom.
 She has founded Studio for Public Humanities Limited since 2012 with a documentation focus in the history of Hong Kong.
 Her articles are published in various media.

 Au Mei Po is an activist.
 She has been campaigning for gender equality and defending labour rights and human rights locally and internationally in the last two decades.
 She was the director of Amnesty International Hong Kong between 2011 and 2018.
 During her terms, she initiated Adhere to Righteousness — 20 Years of Human Rights Press Awards, a book project on the 20th anniversary of Human Rights Press Awards.